A new Catholic podcast by the Dominican friars.

 Fr.
 Bonaventure entered the Order of Preachers in 2010.
 He received an M.Th. in Applied Theology from Wycliffe Hall, Oxford University, where he studied for the Anglican priesthood.
 Following his ordination in 2017, he was assigned to Providence College, where he taught and served as assistant chaplain.
 He is presently a doctoral candidate in philosophy at the Catholic University of America in Washington, D.C.

 Fr.
 Jacob Bertrand Janczyk, O.P.

-A native of Connecticut, Fr.
-Jacob Bertrand entered the novitiate of the Dominican Province of St. Joseph in 2010 after completing his undergraduate studies at Marist College in Poughkeepsie, N.Y., where he competed in division 1 Cross Country.
 Fr.
-Jacob Bertrand was ordained a priest in May 2017.
-He has served as the assistant chaplain at Aquinas House, the Catholic campus ministry center at Dartmouth College in Hanover, N.H.
+Jacob Bertrand is the Director of Vocations for the Dominican Province of St. Joseph.
+A native of Connecticut, he entered the Order of Preachers in 2010 after studying biomedical sciences at Marist College in Poughkeepsie, NY where he also competed in Division 1 cross country and track.
 Fr.
-Jacob Bertrand currently serves as the Director of Vocations for the Province of Saint Joseph.
+Jacob Bertrand was ordained a priest in May 2017 after which he served as the assistant chaplain at Aquinas House, the Catholic campus ministry center at Dartmouth College in Hanover, N.H. until 2018.

 Fr.
 Joseph-Anthony Kress, O.P.

 Fr.
 Joseph-Anthony entered the Dominican Province of St. Joseph in 2010.
 He made his solemn profession on August 9, 2014 and was ordained a priest on May 21, 2016.
 In the spring of 2010 he graduated from Franciscan University of Steubenville with a Bachelor of Arts and subsequently received a Bachelor of Sacred Theology and Masters of Divinity from the Pontifical Faculty of the Immaculate Conception.
 A native of St. Clairsville, OH, he is the youngest of three.
 He is presently chaplain at the University of Virginia.